benjaminpope/k2halo/README.md

 In this repository we include the entire set of scripts and metadata that went into producing the K2 Halo Campaign data release.
 We do so in order that this science is completely open and reproducible, so that the K2 Halo Campaign light curves can be kept up to date with new software or data releases, and to facilitate custom re-reductions of individual datasets.
 If you have any requests, notice any bugs, or have any suggestions, please do not hesitate to open an Issue on this page with your comments.

 You will need to use [git-lfs](https://git-lfs.github.com) to download the .fits and .png data products.
 Remember to run `git lfs pull` to sync the files locally.

+The final light curves will be made available as High Level Science Products on [MAST](https://archive.stsci.edu/k2/hlsps.html).

 * In notebooks/ are the Jupyter notebooks used to generate all the scripts and explore the data.